 In Hawai’i, March means celebrating Prince Kūhiō!
 On or around March 26th, we honor the life and contributions of Prince Jonah Kūhiō Kalanianaʻole, the Prince of the People.
 A human rights advocate and delegate to Congress, Prince Kūhiō established Hawai'i Volcanoes National Park and more!
 Read about all his contributions here!

 Here's some fun information on the humpback whales that travel from Alaska to Hawai'i every year...
 And a few helpful tips for seeing these gentle giants while visiting the Big Island yourself!

-When it comes to a romantic evening, you can’t go wrong cuddling up in front of the fire at Tutu’s Place or the Ola’a House.
-The next time you visit the Big Island with your sweetheart, be sure to check out Lorna and Albert's other top picks for romantic destinations and unique dates in Hawai’i, including wine tasting, horseback riding, and more!
+If you're visiting the Big Island with your sweetheart, be sure to check out Lorna and Albert's top picks for romantic destinations and unique dates in Hawai’i, including wine tasting, horseback riding, sunset gazing, and more!

 With a deeper understanding of Hawaii’s volcanoes, we can all safely explore and enjoy Kīlauea, Mauna Loa, and beyond!
 And since January is Volcano Awareness Month, it’s the best time of year to learn more about the 6 (yes, six!) volcanoes on the Big Island!